huggingface/blog/transformersjs-v3.md

 import { pipeline } from "@huggingface/transformers";
 ```

-or via a CDN,
+or, via a CDN

 ```js
 import { pipeline } from "https://cdn.jsdelivr.net/npm/@huggingface/transformers@3.0.0";
 ```

-For more information, check out the [documentation](http://hf.co/docs/transformers.js).
+For more information, check out the [documentation](https://hf.co/docs/transformers.js).

 ## WebGPU support